Could a Primordial Black Hole Explosion Explain the extremely high-energy KM3NeT neutrino Event?

-where $\frac{\dd^2 N_{\nu}}{\dd E \dd t}$ includes both primary and secondary neutrino contributions, $\tau$ is an initial remaining evaporation lifetime, and $A_\text{eff}(E,\delta_\text{PBH},\text{RA}_\text{PBH})$ denotes the detector’s effective area, which depends on the neutrino energy and the celestial coordinates of the PBH, specified by its declination $\delta_\text{PBH}$ and right ascension $\text{RA}_\text{PBH}$.
 It is important to emphasize that, unlike searches for diffuse neutrino fluxes in observatories such as IceCube or KM3NeT, the dependence on the event’s right ascension must be explicitly taken into account.
 This is because, for transient sources with durations shorter than one hour, the instantaneous orientation of the detector relative to the source plays a crucial role in determining the possible arrival directions of high-energy neutrinos, thereby significantly affecting the effective area.
-We use the publicly available code from the Planetary Neutrino Monitoring network (PLE$\nu$M)~\cite{Schumacher:2021hhm,Schumacher:2025qca}~\href{https://github.com/PLEnuM-group/Plenum}{\faGithubSquare} to determine the instantaneous effective areas for the IceCube experiment.
-The procedure to obtain $A_\text{eff}(E,\delta_\text{PBH},\text{RA}_\text{PBH})$ is provided in detail in the companion paper~\cite{Airoldi:2025pbh}.
-However, since PLE$\nu$M uses the IceCube effective area as a benchmark for other experiments, we instead adopt the effective area employed in the analysis of Ref.~\cite{Li:2025tqf} for KM3NeT, which has the information for energies above $1~{\rm PeV}$.
-Although the available information provides $A_{\rm eff}$ only at the time of the event, we have verified that the contribution from potential events occurring hours earlier is negligible.
+We use the publicly available code from the Planetary Neutrino Monitoring network (PLE$\nu$M)~\cite{Schumacher:2021hhm,Schumacher:2025qca}~\href{https://github.com/PLEnuM-group/Plenum}{\faGithubSquare} to determine the instantaneous effective areas.
+The procedure to obtain $A_\text{eff}(E,\delta_\text{PBH},\text{RA}_\text{PBH})$ is provided in detail in Ref.~\cite{Airoldi:2025bgr}.
+For the KM3NeT case, we scale the PLE$\nu$M effective area by 0.2 to account for the reduced ARCA volume at the time of the event~\cite{Muzio:2025gbr}.
+As a cross-check, we also use the zenith-binned $A_{\rm eff}$ from the full detector configuration~\cite{KM3NeT:2024paj}, rescaled by the same factor, as well as the all-sky–averaged $A_{\rm eff}$ reported in Ref.~\cite{KM3NeT:2025npi}.